PDF Document Accessibility

 - NOTE: When select, a virtual keyboard will be displayed on the touch screen for you to enter the email address.
 To send multiple email addresses, add a semicolon (;) to separate between each email address.

-Correcting OCR Errors with Adobe Acrobat Pro
+Running and Correcting OCR with Adobe Acrobat Pro DC

 - Acrobat will now go through and identify any word conversion it is unsure of and allow you to manually correct them.

-Using Adobe Acrobat Pro
+Using Adobe Acrobat Pro DC

 The Make Accessible action ensures that the PDFs you create in Adobe Acrobat Pro are accessible by meeting WCAG 2.0 and PDF/UA standards.